"The High Chiefess Princess

 The centenary of Kauikeaouli, Kamehameha III, was celebrated at Kawaiahaʻo Church under the auspices of the Daughters of Hawaii.
 This old church, that has witnessed so many of the royal ceremonials of the Hawaiian people, was taxed to the utmost of its seating capacity.
 More than twenty-six hundred persons viewed the unveilling of the memorial tablet which had been prepared by the Daughters of Hawaiʻi to mark the birthplace of “The Generous King” at Keauhou, in Kai-malino, Hawaiʻi.

 The tablet was hidden from view by the Royal Standard of Liliuokalani and a Hawaiian flag, both the property of and loaned by Hawaii’s venerable ex-queen for the sacred ceremonial.
-The Queen of the Kalakaua Dynasty and High Chiefess Elizabeth Kekaʻaniʻau Laʻanui Pratt of the Kamehameha Dynasty, both of whom are direct descendants of King Keawe of Hawaiʻi, were seated on either side of the memorial stone in the nave of the church.
+The Queen of the and High Chiefess Elizabeth Kekaʻaniʻau Laʻanui Pratt, both of whom are direct descendants of King Keawe of Hawaiʻi, were seated on either side of the memorial stone in the nave of the church.
 The palace chairs in which

 they sat were draped with ancient Hawaiian feather capes of priceless value.